Overview of the Grant

-All 2019 and now 2017 Daughters of the Vote delegates are eligible to apply for a grant and encouraged to capitalize on this opportunity to move their leadership and ideas forward.
+All 2021 Daughters of the Vote delegates are eligible to apply for a grant and encouraged to capitalize on this opportunity to move their leadership and ideas forward.
 Eligible projects can range from advocacy initiatives to e-tools to community gatherings to initiatives advancing decolonization and Indigenous rights.
 Delegates will be supported through local and regional networks and online fora to further increase their local impact.

 This grant is made possible thanks to generous financial support from the Department for Women and Gender Equality.

 1) Please prioritize virtually achievable projects and follow the health guidelines of your local authority